 They found that those who slept less than seven hours were almost three times more likely to develop a cold than those who slept eight hours or more.

-Sleep Affects Emotions and Social Interactions
+Rest Affects Emotions and Social Interactions

-Sleep loss reduces your ability to interact socially.
+Rest loss reduces your ability to interact socially.

 Several studies confirmed this using emotional facial recognition tests.